Bhutan tourism & COVID-19 FAQ – constantly updated

 Bhutan is closed for tourism until further notice.
 Only 108 cases of novel coronavirus were detected in Bhutan, all imported.
 As of now, there is no ongoing community transmission and no one died due to COVID-19.
 Tourism restrictions in transit countries are another factor blocking travelers from coming.
 Read more detailed info in this FAQ!
 You can also register to get info when Bhutan reopens.

 What is current situation in Bhutan amid COVID-19 pandemic?

-Bhutan had only forty-seven confirmed cases of COVID-19.
-First case, detected on 5th March, was 76 years old American tourist.
-Second was his 59 years old travel partner.
+Bhutan had only 108 confirmed cases of COVID-19.
+First case, detected on 5th March, was 76 years old American tourist while second was his 59 years old travel partner.
 They came to Bhutan from India, where they probably contracted virus from the unknown source.
 All contacts of the patients were tracked and repeatedly tested with negative result.
 First patient got intensive care in Thimphu’s National Referral Hospital before being airlifted home in stable and improving condition.
 Second patient was treated in Bhutan and both first and second patients are already fully recovered.
 All subsequent cases were Bhutanese nationals who just returned to Bhutan from abroad and thus had been already quarantined in the time of testing.
 All their contacts in Bhutan were also tracked and tested negative.
 Most of the sick people are already recovered with only 12 active cases remaining.

 Is it possible to travel to Bhutan now or in near future?

 All tourism visas starting from 6th March onwards are suspended until further notice.
 Travel also remains subject to various restrictions imposed by the countries through which travelers are entering Bhutan.
 We are closely following any prospect when tourism might reopen.

 What are the current travel restrictions in the transit countries?

 - Bangladesh: Visa on arrival suspended.
 Limited international flights were resumed.